Lagophthalmos

 Lagophthalmos is the inability to close the eyelids completely.

 Blinking covers the eye with a thin layer of tear fluid, thereby promoting a moist environment necessary for the cells of the exterior part of the eye.
-The tears also flush out foreign bodies and wash them away.
-This is crucial to maintain lubrication and proper eye health.
-If this process is impaired, as in lagophthalmos, the eye can suffer abrasions and infections.
-Lagopthalmos leads to corneal drying and ulceration.
+The tears also flush out foreign bodies and wash them away, which is crucial to maintain lubrication and proper eye health.
+If this process is impaired, as in lagophthalmos, the eye can suffer abrasions and infections; thus leading to corneal drying and ulceration.

 Type(s)

 Nocturnal lagophthalmos is the inability to close the eyelids during sleep.
 It may reduce the quality of sleep, cause exposure-related symptoms or, if severe, cause corneal damage (exposure keratopathy).
 The degree of lagophthalmos can be minor (obscure lagophthalmos) or quite obvious.

 It is often caused by an anomaly of the eyelid that prevents full closure.
 Treatment may involve surgery to correct the malposition of the eyelid(s).
 Punctal plugs may be used to increase the amount of lubrication on the surface of the eyeball by blocking some of the tear-drainage ducts.
 Eye drops may also be used to provide additional lubrication or to stimulate the eyes to increase tear production.

 Public awareness of the condition is not widespread; in one instance, a passenger was removed from a US Airways flight because of it.